zezutom/scrapit/README.md

 ```
 I hope the entries are self-explanatory.
 In short, the server will be accessible at `http://localhost:8088` and to connect to the wikipedia you use `http://localhost:8088/wiki` as a base url for any API requests.
 For simplicity, request headers will not be considered when caching the data.
 The captured responses will be stored at `data/wiki`.
 The directory doesn't exist just yet, but that's nothing you need to worry about.

-Once the config changes are saved and the server is started `npm start` or `./bin/gleaner`, you are good to go.
+Once the config changes are saved and the server is started `npm start` or `./bin/scrapit`, you are good to go.

 Okay, so let's see what happens now.
 API calls are obviously mediated via the localhost.
-The very first time gleaner won't have any data, so it makes a roundtrip to wikipedia and captures the returned responses.
+The very first time Scrapit won't have any data, so it makes a roundtrip to wikipedia and captures the returned responses.
 These two calls yield therefore the same results as before:
 ```
 http://localhost:8088/wiki/w/api.php?action=query&format=json&continue=&titles=gleaning
 http://localhost:8088/wiki/w/api.php?action=query&format=xml&continue=&titles=gleaning